7 Reasons You Should Eat A Snack Every Single Day

 It may seem counterintuitive, but if sustainable weight loss or management is your goal, skipping meals won’t get you very far.
 Many people mistakenly believe that by skipping meals, they will save on calories, and lose more weight—and the two meals people often skip first are breakfast and snack.
-In reality, skipping meals may inhibit weight loss and even lead to weight gain over time.
+However, skipping meals may inhibit weight loss and even lead to weight gain over time.
 We know breakfast is the most important meal of the day (there’s a reason that’s such colloquial adage after all), but the often-overlooked afternoon meal, “snack” is a necessary part of the equation too.
 In fact, that light meal between lunch and dinner, is actually key to sustained, successful weight management, and skipping it can trip you up and do more harm than good.

 When your body is deprived of food for many hours between meals, your body thinks it’s fasting and starts conserving fuel and burning fewer calories to protect itself from starving.
-While this was a protective mechanism for our less food secure ancestors, the result today doesn’t suit us the same way today.
+While this was a protective mechanism for our less food secure ancestors, the result today doesn’t suit us the same way it did our ancestors.
 Your metabolism slows down, therefore inhibiting weight loss efforts despite reduced caloric intake.
 By including snack between lunch and dinner you keep your metabolism burning efficiently.

 Low blood sugar can produce sudden hunger pangs, which can trigger bingeing and food cravings; two things that are not consistent with weight loss efforts.
-Healthy blood sugar levels begin to drop within two hours of eating, which is why successful F-Factor Dieters aim to eat 4 small meals a day: breakfast (no later than an hour after rising), lunch, snack and dinner at 4-5 hour intervals.
+Healthy blood sugar levels begin to drop within two hours of eating, which is why successful F-Factor Dieters aim to eat 4 small meals a day: breakfast (no later than an hour after rising), lunch, snack, and dinner at 4-5 hour intervals.

 As anyone who’s ever felt hunger can attest, these symptoms are not fun, no one enjoys them.
 But outside of the instantaneous feelings of discomfort, this can be problematic because it can negatively impact your perceptions about weight management.
-Experiencing such hunger pangs can add to any negative connotations you may have about dieting or making any lifestyle changes, and can make future weight loss efforts more dreadful and daunting of a task to take on.
-Of course, if you have a snack between lunch and dinner, the potential for such a situation is completely minimized, if not avoided all together.
+Experiencing such hunger pangs can add to any negative connotations you may have about dieting or making lifestyle changes, and that can make future weight loss efforts more dreadful and daunting of a task to take on.
+Have a snack between lunch and dinner though, and the potential for such a situation is completely minimized, if not avoided all together.

 Another thing feeling hungry impacts: our willpower.
-When we’re starving, our ability to control what we eat and our willpower is sorely diminished.
+When we’re “starving,” our willpower over what we choose to eat is sorely diminished.
 Our healthy blood sugar levels drop low and our bodies goes into this emergency state of sorts, which drives us to overeat when food finally appears.
-The thing is, it’s not always a measure of willpower when it comes to inhaling meals, our basic physiology is involved.
-When we are hungry, a hormone ghrelin is released in our brain indicating we are hungry and this same hormone can drive us to choose fatty and sugary foods.
+The thing is, it’s not always a measure of willpower when it comes to inhaling meals; our basic physiology is involved.
+When we are hungry, a hormone called ghrelin is released in our brain indicating that we are hungry, and this same hormone can drive us to choose fatty and sugary foods.

 One of the reasons snack is so often skipped is because people want to save their calories for dinner; they don’t want to spoil their appetite.
-This is a flawed way to go about it and can easily backfire and actually cause you to overeat at dinner—and dinner is the problem in and of itself.
-Not only is dinner the worst meal to overeat at, but it’s the the worst time of day to overeat too.
+This is a flawed way to go about it though, as it can easily backfire and actually cause you to overeat at dinner.
+The thing is, dinner is the problem in and of itself.
+Not only is it the worst meal to overeat at, but it’s the worst time of day to overeat too.
 Dinner is often the most caloric meal of the day; it’s when people tend to eat the heaviest, because typical dinner foods are heavier.
 Dinner is also often a more leisurely, relaxed meal, which encourages eating, and overeating.
-Moreover, the time you eat dinner—at night, before bed—isn’t the most ideal time for such consumption either.
+Moreover, the time you eat dinner—at night, before bed—isn’t the most ideal time for such consumption.
 This is because at night you are less active and therefore less likely to burn the calories consumed.
 Instead, it’s best to eat most of your calories before dinner, when you are more likely to burn them off through activity.
-Spoiling your appetite for dinner by having a with a fiber/protein afternoon snack will help keep your dinner light and lean and help prevent you from excess snacking after dinner too.
+Spoiling your appetite for dinner by having an afternoon snack that combines fiber and protein will help keep your dinner light and lean, and help prevent you from excess snacking after dinner too.

 Your goal is a minimum of 35g of fiber per day.
 Since dinner on F-Factor is protein and veggies, and intended to be the lightest meal of the day, snack is the perfect opportunity to make major strides to hit (or surpass) that daily fiber goal.
 Of course, hitting a quantifiable fiber benchmark isn’t just about glory.
 A good snack is roughly 200-250 calories, and consist of both fiber and protein—at least 5g of each.
 Fiber and protein are the two nutrients that fill us up on the fewest amounts of calories.
-The fuller you feel after a meal, the less likely you’ll be to overeat at the next meal; and, therefore, the more likely you’ll be to lose weight.
-Hey, if you’re full enough from your afternoon snack, you might not even need a full dinner—and if you’ve met you’re goal of at least 35g of fiber for the day, that’s okay!
+The fuller you feel after a meal, the less likely you’ll be to overeat at the next meal; and, thus, the more likely you’ll be to lose weight.
+Hey, if you’re full enough from your afternoon snack, you might not even need such a large dinner—and if you’ve met you’re goal of at least 35g of fiber for the day, that’s okay!

 An afternoon snack can also aid weight loss by providing you with energy for your after-work exercise session.
 If you attempt to work out on an empty stomach, you may feel too fatigued and skip the workout altogether.
 Anyone who’s ever attempted a post-work workout knows, it can be all too easy to justify skipping the gym to begin with.
 But an afternoon snack can do wonders here.
 A few hours after eating lunch, your blood sugars begin to come down, causing you to feel hungry and need a pick-me-up to get through the rest of the day.
 Eating a sensible snack will supply you with needed fuel to hit the gym and get on with your day effectively.